-Lastly, there is a coffee shop which has great pour overs if you are a coffee nerd like we are.
+Lastly, there is a coffee shop that has excellent pour overs if you are a coffee nerd like we are.
 The shop is small, and it is mostly take out, but it is great coffee.

 Crimson Horticultural Rarities

 This small two-room shop is literally full to the brim with plants.
-There are air plants, succulents and even Venus fly traps in the small brick-walled building.
-The store also carries a selection of jars for the plants to grow in as well in a range of artistic styles.
-It is worth going into just to see the layout and style.
+There are air plants, succulents, and even Venus flytraps in the small brick-walled building.
+The store also carries a selection of jars for the plants to grow in as well, in a range of artistic styles.
+It is worth going into it just to see the layout and style.

 While this store was generally out of my price range, I appreciated the artistic layout it had as well.
-Also, there were three women working behind the counter making bracelets and necklaces, and they told me that 80% of the store is homemade right there in the shop.
+Also, three women were working behind the counter, making bracelets and necklaces, and they told me that 80% of the store is homemade right there in the shop.
 That is an excellent idea that I can get behind, and I recommend you check them out.

 The Bird Art